Huntspill Hub News Village Agent IT Support Community Gatherings Somerset & Exmoor Trail

 IT Support

-FREE IT advice and support from IT Doctor Dave Paul at the Huntspill Hub on 8th December and 5th January between 10.30am and 12.00 noon.
+FREE IT advice and support from IT Doctor Dave Paul at the Huntspill Hub on 2nd February between 10.30am and 12.00 noon.

 IT Doctor Dave Paul will be offering some IT advice!
 He will help if you have troubles or questions about common problems with computers, tablets, phones and printers.
 BYOD (Bring Your Own Device) if you would like (laptops, tablets, phones) but if you are having issues with a desktop PC or printer, we should discuss the issues before bringing it along.